Welcome

 I specialized the intersection of data assimilation, remote sensing, and hydrological modeling.
 By incorporating satellite measurements like satellite altimetry and surface water extent data into routing models like CaMa-Flood, and Raven, I aim to improve the realism and forecasting ability of large-scale hydrological models.

-Currently, I am working as a postdoctoral fellow in the Department of Civil and Environmental Engineering, Faculty of Engineering, University of Waterloo, where I contribute to the Hydrology Group.
+Before joining MSU, I worked as a postdoctoral fellow in the Department of Civil and Environmental Engineering, Faculty of Engineering, University of Waterloo, where I contributed to the Hydrology Group.

 Previously, I served as a Project Researcher in the Global Hydrodynamics Lab in Institute of Industrial Science, The University of Tokyo from Oct 2019 to Aug 2023.
 There, I collaborated on projects that explored freshwater dynamics on a global scale using modeling, remote sensing, and model-data integration.